Training apprentices and trainees

 From 1 July 2021, legislative changes under the South Australian Skills Act (SAS Act) introduce new, simpler processes and clear responsibilities for training organisations.
 More information is available on the South Australian Skills Commission’s website.

 A training plan outlines the formal training an apprentice or trainee does with you.
-It's your responsibility to complete and lodge your students' training plan.
+It's your responsibility as the Nominated Training Organisation (NTO) to complete and maintain your students' training plan.

 What to include in a training plan